ThijnK/discord-bot-template-ts/README.md

 To ensure consistent styling throughout the bot's embeds and messages, some definitions are provided in the [`src/utils/style.ts`](./src/utils/style.ts) file.
 Currently, this includes the following:

-- `COLORS`: a list of colors, which can be used to provide a color to an embed, or really anything else
-- `EMOJIS`: a list of emojis, which can be used to add emoji's to messages
+- `COLORS`: common colors used for specific purposes (e.g. to make sure embeds always have the same color)
+- `EMOJIS`: common emojis for specific purposes (e.g. to indicate success or error)

-The `EMOJIS` constant is already used to add emoji's to the reply messages created through the `reply()` function (see the [Interaction replies](#interaction-replies) section).
+The `EMOJIS` constant is currently being used to add emojis to the reply messages created through the `reply()` function (see the [Interaction replies](#interaction-replies) section), as well as some of the log messages sent to Discord wehbooks (if enabled; see the [Logging](#logging) section).
 The `COLORS` constant is only being used to give the same color to every embed the bot sends out, namely `COLORS.embed`.
 The `warn` and `error` colors are not being used anywhere, but are provided as examples.

 You are, of course, free to change these, or add new ones and new fields to the existing ones, to customize the bot to your liking.

 ## Commands

 Commands are located in the [`src/commands`](./src/commands) folder.
-The [index.ts](./src/commands/index.ts) file exports all command categories, which is used to register them in the [`src/events/interactionCreate/commands.ts`](./src/events/interactionCreate/commands.ts) file.

 Commands are grouped into _categories_, each of which has its own folder.
-The `index.ts` file in each folder exports the commands in that category and provides some metadata about the category, which includes at least the name of the category, and optionally a description and emoji.
+The `index.ts` file in each folder exports the commands in that category and provides some metadata about the category, which includes at least the name of the category, and optionally a description and emoji (which will be used for example in the `/help` commmand).
+The [index.ts](./src/commands/index.ts) file imports the categories from the various folders and exports them as a single array, which is used to register them in the [`src/events/interactionCreate/commands.ts`](./src/events/interactionCreate/commands.ts) file.

 Each command gets its own file, and consists of a `meta` object, built using a `SlashCommandBuilder` from `discord.js`, and an `exec` function, which is invoked when the command is executed.
 This `exec` function is passed a context containing the bot client, a Logger instance (instantiated with the command name; see the [Logging](#logging) section), and the interaction itself.
-Note that errors thrown in the `exec` function will be caught and logged automatically, so you don't have to worry about catching them yourself.
-Do, however, make sure that you await asynchronous functions, such that errors thrown inside such functions will be caught as well!
+Note that errors thrown in the `exec` function will be caught and logged automatically, so you don't have to worry about catching them yourself (unless you want to customize the message shown to the user upon an error, for which the default is imply "Oops.
+Something went wrong!").
+_Do, however, make sure that you await asynchronous functions, such that errors thrown inside such functions will be caught as well!_

-You can add additional fields to the command context by modifying the `CommandContext` type in the [`src/types/commands.ts`](./src/types/commands.ts) file.
+You can add additional fields to the command context by modifying the `CommandContext` type in the [`src/types/commands.ts`](./src/types/commands.ts) file and adding the new fields to the call to `command.exec(...)` call in the [`src/events/interactionCreate/command.ts`](./src/events/interactionCreate/command.ts) file.
-Note that the main reason for propagating objects like the client and logger through a context like this is to (1) avoid having to import them in every file, and (2), which is actually more important, to not actually run the bot when running the deploy script, which would inevitably be the case if you were to import the client in every command file because those command files are imported in the deploy script.
+You may ask yourself why you would propagate a context like this through the event and command executions.
+The reason, essentially, is to avoid having to import the client and logger in every file, but you are free to import them in every file if you prefer.

 A command file should look something like this: